A Tree Grows in Brooklyn by Betty Smith

 Mixed Berry Pie is easy to make and is filled with not too sweet, not too tart berries – perfect.

-Penny candy from Old Time Candy brought back a lot of memories.
+The penny chewy candy brought back a lot of memories.

 Book Club Resources for A Tree Grows in Brooklyn